 When I entered the title of this post, a big yellow exclamation mark (inside a dull gray triangle) appeared above my head: "Warning: potential circular reference!"
 But I think it's useful once in a while to step back and think about what you typically blog about, and how it can impact the community.
-Simon Sabin made a brief post today with three very interesting facts that I hadn't really thought about before:
+Simon Sabin recently mentioned three very interesting facts that I hadn't really thought about before:

 There was a very loud outcry earlier this year when people discovered that Windows XP Service Pack 3 changed the way MSXML files are marked by the system, which in turn prevented many SQL Server installations from succeeding.
 The bulk of the traffic has likely come due to the enormous level of feedback the post has generated: 48 comments as of this writing.
 In fact the issue is still looming, as Microsoft's SQL Server Support team recently posted some information about the workaround, claiming that if you call them they will tell you how to add code to your setup programs that will enable the SQL Server install to succeed.
 The automatic fix is simply deleting a registry key, which they have asked me not to disclose.
 They can't really stop me, but I don't want to make any enemies at CSS.
 Ho hum.